 - Work must be original and must not have been displayed in a previous Wallowa Valley Festival of Arts show

-- Sept.
-13th (as early as 9am): Check in and kick-off to En Plein Air Competition, Josephy Center for Arts and Culture, 403 N. Main St., Joseph, OR.
+- Tuesday, Sept.
+11th (afternoon): Check in and kick-off to En Plein Air Competition, Josephy Center for Arts and Culture, 403 N. Main St., Joseph, OR.
 For more information, refer to Section 10 (En Plein Air Competition), of this Prospectus

 2) Eligibility and Entry Process: